 The R9 5900X with fixed 4.5GHz core clock was used.
 The CPU was configured via the UEFI as follows.
 The goal here was that exactly 4 cores are active.
 The game selection includes titles that use a lot of threads.

-The 2-2 core config is to force higher intercore latencies, since a maximum of 4 threads incl.
+The purpose of the 2-2 core config is to force higher intercore latencies, since only a maximum of 4 threads incl.
 SMT can be executed on one CCD.

 Results 1900Mhz IF clock